ReidGlaze/ReidGlaze.github.io/_posts/2023-07-28-NBA-Playoffs-Analysis.md

 ### Slide 5: Unraveling the NBA Finals Stars

-In the NBA Finals, I focus on the top 5 players from the two competing teams.
-Nikola Jokic shines as the 7th player to achieve two triple-doubles in an NBA Finals, solidifying his reputation as an all-around player.
-His average stats reflect his awe-inspiring performances throughout the tournament.
+In the NBA Finals, the spotlight is cast upon the top 5 players from the two competing teams.
+Notably, Nikola Jokic emerges as a powerhouse, becoming only the 7th player to accomplish two triple-doubles in an NBA Finals, thereby cementing his status as an extraordinary all-around player.
+Scoring well over 10 points in each game, and averaging 13.5 rebounds and 9.5 assists per game, Jokic was remarkably close to sustaining a triple-double average throughout the entire playoffs.
+These compelling stats not only embody his spectacular performances during the tournament but also showcase his consistent, high-level play.

+Alongside Jokic, Jamal Murray has also proven himself to be a robust asset to the Denver Nuggets, showcasing his basketball acumen and significantly contributing to the team's success.
+Meanwhile, on the Miami Heat side, Jimmy Butler's impressive stats stood out, demonstrating his critical role and influence on the team.

-In this Tableau-driven exploration, we've uncovered the exceptional talents and standout moments of NBA players during the 2023 playoffs.
-The numbers tell an intriguing story, revealing the players' prowess and the moments that captivated basketball fans worldwide.
+In this exploration, powered by Tableau, the exceptional talents and standout moments of NBA players during the 2023 playoffs are brought into focus.
+The figures weave an intriguing narrative, laying bare the players' prowess and the electrifying moments that captured the attention of basketball fans across the globe.

 [![tree map](/assets/images/topplayers.png)](https://public.tableau.com/views/2023NBAPlayoffsAnalysis/FullStory?:language=en-US&:display_count=n&:origin=viz_share_link)

-*Join us in this exciting journey of data-driven discovery, where Tableau empowers us to appreciate the intricacies of the game and celebrate the stars who left a lasting impact on basketball's grandest stage.*